The music of Kile Smith is acclaimed nationally and internationally for its strong voice, sheer beauty, and “profoundly direct emotional appeal.”

 PUBLICATIONS • Kile’s new arrangement for choir, organ, and brass, Of the Father’s Love Begotten, premiered at Westminster Choir College, and is published by GIA in its Westminster Choral Series.
 I Heard the Bells on Christmas Day and Alleluia are published by Hal Leonard under the Craig Hella Johnson Series.
 Kile continues to add to his catalog of works distributed by MusicSpoke.
 (Photo credit: Sam Brewer)

-Kile Smith’s The Arc in the Sky received a 2020 Grammy nomination for Best Choral Performance, and his Canticle helped win the 2020 Best Classical Producer Grammy for Blanton Alspaugh.
+Kile Smith’s The Arc in the Sky with The Crossing received a 2020 Grammy nomination for Best Choral Performance, and his Canticle helped win the 2020 Best Classical Producer Grammy for Blanton Alspaugh.

 He has also been performed by Seraphic Fire, The 24, the Chamber Orchestra of Philadelphia, the Grand Rapids Symphony, the Delaware Symphony, Orchestra 2001, and Network for New Music.
 His first opera, The Book of Job, will premiere in multiple cities in the 2021/22 season.
-Kile continues to write chamber and orchestral works, anthems and other service music for Lutheran and other churches.
+Kile continues to write chamber and orchestral works, anthems and other service music.
 He is published by Hal Leonard and GIA, and many of his works are distributed by MusicSpoke.

 The music of Kile Smith (b.
 1956) is hailed nationally and internationally by critics, performers, and audiences for its strong voice, sheer beauty, and “profoundly direct emotional appeal.”
 Gramophone hailed the “sparkling beauty” of his music, calling Vespers “spectacular.”
 The Philadelphia Inquirer called it “ecstatically beautiful,” American Record Guide, “a major new work,” Audiophile Audition, “easily one of the best releases of the year of any type… a crime to pass up,” and Fanfare, “a magnificent achievement.”